 What else is available?

 There are a number of resources available for users registered on the School Games website that can help teachers with the setting up and running of these groups, including training handouts and guidance documents relevant to both School Sport Organising Crews or Committees and Leadership Academies.
+You can also get involved in the annual School Games National Finals event as a volunteer - find out more here.

 Find your school